-The indigenous biodiversity, natural values and ecological function of the gully system and natural features in the Aokautere Greenfield Residential Area are maintained and protected from inappropriate subdivision, use and development
+The natural values and ecological function of the gully system and natural features in the Aokautere Residential Area are protected from inappropriate subdivision, use and development

-- 6.1 To require the establishment and ongoing management of the 5 metre no-build setback identified on the Aokautere Structure Plan so as to safely convey stormwater runoff to identified discharge points and protect gully slopes from erosion when land is subdivided. - 6.2 Within the 5 metre no-build setback identified on the Aokautere Structure Plan: avoid structures, landscaping and earthworks, to ensure the functionality of the swales; while - 6.1 To minimiseing the trimming or removal of indigenous vegetation to avoid loss, damage, or disruption to the high scenic, amenity and indigenous biodiversity values associated with the gully network. - 6.2 6.3 To avoid adverse effects of subdivision and development on the gully network, including on its associated landscape, amenity, cultural and indigenous biodiversity values, other areas of indigenous biodiversity, significant natural areas and wetlands in Aokautere.

-- 6.3 6.4 To ensure that any measures used to manage the risks of natural hazards do not have significant adverse effects on the natural environment. - 6.4 6.5 To ensure subdivision and development contribute to the maintenance, protection, restoration, and enhancement of natural features, indigenous biodiversity and water quality through effective stormwater management systems. - 6.5 To provide for the long-term protection of the gully features by requiring the vesting of the gullies identified on the Aokautere Structure Plan to be vested the gully network in Council for conservation and amenity, and/or stormwater management purposes at the earliest stage in the subdivision, prior to the commencement of any physical works.
-Vesting must occur at the earliest opportunity and, as a minimum, a gully must be vested when it: - (a) Will receive stormwater from the development; or - (b) Will be contiguous with the land to be developed; or - (c) Is intended to accommodate stormwater infrastructure that is to be constructed and maintained by the Council. - 6.6 6.7 To require subdivision to create conservation lots for the protection of areas of significant indigenous biodiversity natural areas and wetlands. - 6.7 6.8 To require consent notices recording the existence of the 5 metre no-build setback identified on the Aokautere Structure Plan and/or any conservation lots, and any related restrictions on use of the specified area to be imposed on titles at the time of subdivision.
+- 6.1 To require the establishment and ongoing management of the 5 metre no-build setback identified on the Aokautere Structure Plan to safely convey stormwater runoff to identified discharge points and protect gully slopes from erosion when land is subdivided. - 6.2 Within the 5 metre no-build setback identified on the Aokautere Structure Plan: - Avoid structures, landscaping and earthworks, to ensure the functionality of the swales; while - Minimising the trimming or removal of indigenous vegetation to avoid loss, damage, or disruption to the high scenic, amenity and indigenous biodiversity values associated with the gully network. - 6.3 To avoid adverse effects of subdivision and development on the gully network, significant natural areas, and wetlands in Aokautere. - 6.4 To ensure that any measures used to manage the risks of natural hazards do not have significant adverse effects on the environment. - 6.5 To ensure subdivision and development contribute to the protection, restoration, and enhancement of natural features and water quality through effective stormwater management systems. - 6.6 To provide for the long-term protection of the gully features by requiring the vesting of the gully network in Council for conservation and amenity purposes at the earliest stage in the subdivision, prior to the commencement of any physical works. - 6.7 To require subdivision to create conservation lots for the protection of significant natural areas and wetlands. - 6.8 To require consent notices recording the existence of the 5 metre no-build setback identified on the Aokautere Structure Plan and/or any conservation lots, and any related restrictions on use of the specified area to be imposed on titles at the time of subdivision.